What is a town/parish council?

 Each town and parish council is made up of councillors who, on the whole, are elected through the ballot box.
-Elections are held every four years and the last elections in Wiltshire took place in May 2013.
-The next town and parish elections will take place in 2017 which will combined with the Wiltshire Council unitary elections.
+Elections are held every four years.
+The next town and parish elections will take place in 2021 which will combined with the Wiltshire Council unitary elections.

 By-elections are also held to fill vacant seats as and when they occur.

 Some councillors are not elected but co-opted onto the Council.
 This happens when there are not enough candidates at the time of an election to fill all the vacancies or, when a vacancy occurs mid-term, the electorate does not call for an election.
 In these circumstances the existing elected councillors, provided there is a quorum (i.e. one third of the whole numbers of members with a minimum of three), can co-opt members to fill the remaining vacancies.

 Please contact us if you feel you would like to be involved with our local council